Support entrepreneurs in your community for targeted impact

 use philanthropy to directly impact entrepreneurs in your community?

 We’re not an accelerator, nor are we a traditional investment fund.
-We’ve chosen 501(c)(3) status because it gives us a long-term, high-altitude view.
+We’ve chosen 501(c)(3) status because it gives us a patient and long-term view.

-This enables us to provide support and capital to a large number of founders, and patiently grow a non-profit evergreen fund from the value that we create together.
+This enables us to provide support and capital to a large number of entrepreneurs, and patiently grow a non-profit evergreen fund from the value that we create together.

-We believe that Funders are powerful Community Influencers capable of leveraging their investment AND philanthropic dollars to help entrepreneurs and the economy by growing good jobs.
-Investors can bring their philanthropic lives into alignment with their financial lives for targeted impact: funding underserved but deserving startups that our economy depends on.
+Investors can bring their philanthropic lives into alignment with their financial lives for targeted impact: funding underserved but deserving entrepreneurs that our economy depends on.

-Able Fund isn’t a charity.
-We’re convinced that this model is also a way to make a lot more money.
-Put simply, 1000’s of base hits are greater than 10's of home runs.
+Able Fund isn’t just a charity.
+We’re convinced that this model can create superior returns, both financially and socially.
+Put simply, 1000s of base hits are greater than 10s of home runs.

 Rather than investing $10M into 2-5 companies and turning one into a 100x company, we believe taking that same $10M and investing it into 100 1x-2x companies and turning them into 2x-3x companies could create outsized value for founders, investors, and communities.

 a different strategy